TimeBandit/guides/refacoring-ui.md

 ## Images

 If you have images where their background colours slightly match with the background colour of the container give it an inset box-shadow `box-shadow: inset 0 2px 4px 0 hsla(0,0,0,.2)` or a semi-transparent inner border `box-shadow: inset 0 0 0 1px hsla(0,0,0,.1)`.

+If the images are user uploads, show them inside a fixed container and crop out the rest.
+You can do this with `background-size: cover`.

+# Supercharge